napari/docs/docs/naps/6-contributable-menus.md

 the source of menu items.

-To that end, napari items should always be grouped separately to plugin items in all menus.
+To that end, napari items should always be grouped separately to plugin items in all menus, and listed first.
 Additionally, the plugin's name should also be listed with each plugin contribution.
 Since plugin names can be quite long, future work should consider more concise ways to indicate menu item sources, including using icons.
 If using an icon, the plugin's display name should be available on hover.

-Outside of a plugin's own submenu, the `order` and `group` keys will be ignored for menu contributions. napari will make its own decisions about the grouping and ordering of plugin contributions in its native menus.
+Otherwise, plugin commands will be grouped according to the given `order` and `group` parameters if there are any, or otherwise at the bottom of the given menu, below a separator, in alphabetical order.
+Where a group only contains a single item after all plugin and napari actions have been registered, a separator will not be added.
+Otherwise, groups will be separated by a separator.

 ### Items that Don't Fit?